Existence of positive solutions for a class of quasilinear Schr\"{o}dinger equations with critical Choquard nonlinearity: Limiting equation at infinity

 \section{Limiting equation at infinity}

-In this section, by Mountain-Pass Lemma and the second concentration-compactness principle, we prove the existence of positive radial solution for $(P^\infty)$ which is the limiting equation of \eqref{Deq1.6} at infinity.\\ Proceeding as in Lemma \ref{Dlem3.7}, it is easy to verify the following: \begin{lem} The functional $J^\infty(v)$ exhibits the Mountain-Pass geometry. \end{lem} Let $c^\infty$ be the minimax value
+In this section, by the Mountain-Pass Lemma and the second concentration-compactness principle, we prove the existence of a positive radial solution for $(P^\infty)$ which is the limit equation of \eqref{Deq1.6} at infinity.\\ Proceeding as in Lemma \ref{Dlem3.7}, it is easy to verify the following: \begin{lem} The functional $J^\infty(v)$ exhibits the Mountain-Pass geometry. \end{lem} Let $c^\infty$ be the mini-max value

 where